Lisburn: Irish Volunteers, Croppies and Orangemen

-Mechanisation, tied first to water, and then to steam, power drove the growth of industry, but displaced independent weavers.
+Mechanisation, tied first to water, and then to steam, power, drove the growth of industry, but displaced independent weavers.
 In 1762, over 300 paraded through Lisburn brandishing blackthorn sticks as a protest against the threat of unemployment.
 In the 1780s they were gripped by the spirit of "combination"—the formation, in defiance of the law, of unions to press for higher piece rates.
 This brought workers into a sometimes uneasy relationship with the Volunteer militia.

 The Volunteer militia movement, formed in response to the defence emergency caused by French intervention in the American War of Independence, served the town's merchants and tradesmen as an opportunity to protest (with their kindred in the American colonies) the restrictive English Navigation Acts and to insist on the independence of the Irish Parliament in Dublin.
-In 1783 Todd Jones, a captain of the Lisburn Fusilier Corps of Volunteers, took this patriot programme (approved at a convention in Dungannon) a step further.
+In 1783 William Todd Jones, a captain of the Lisburn Fusilier Corps of Volunteers, took this patriot programme (approved at a convention in Dungannon) a step further.
 He successfully challenged the parliamentary nominees of the town and district's principal landlord, the Hertfords, on a platform of a representative reform to include votes for Catholics.

 In the wake of the French Revolution the cause of religious equality and representative government for Ireland was taken up in a still less compromising form by the Society of United Irishmen.
 The society won support of working men in the town, and of its leading Catholic family, the Teelings of Chapel Hill, wealthy linen manufacturers.
 Bartholomew Teeling (destined to hang) and his brother Charles, were an important connection between the largely Presbyterian "United men" and Catholic Defenders in rural areas.
 It is likely, however, that the greater strength in the district was the fraternal Orange Order, newly formed in defence of the Protestant [Church of Ireland] Ascendancy.
-In 1797 the Order paraded 3000 loyalists in the town before the British commander General Lake.
+In 1797 the Order paraded 3,000 loyalists in the town before the British commander General Lake.

 The neighbouring military camp at Blaris, ensured that when in 1798 the United Irishmen, decided upon insurrection, there could be no rebel demonstration in the town.
 Blaris supplied troops that helped ensure defeat for the forces of the "Republic" to the north of the town at the Battle of Antrim on June 7, and to the south at the Battle of Ballynahinch on June 12 where the "Croppies" had been under the command of the Lisburn linen draper, Henry Munro.
 For over a month, the severed heads of Munro and three of his lieutenants were displayed on pikes, one on each corner of the Market House.